appsmithorg/appsmith-docs/website/docs/learning-and-resources/how-to-guides/how-to-use-data-from-async-functions-in-sync-fields.md

 ```javascript
 {{getFilteredUsersList.userFilteredList.data}}
 ```
-When you bind a function using `data` attribute, Appsmith handles the function execution and generates data that you can bind to the table data property and display it in a table widget.
+When you bind a function using `data` property, Appsmith handles execution and shows the data in the Table widget.

 ### Fetch user data using a query

-When using a query to fetch users, the process involves executing the query, binding the response to the table widget to display the data.
-Here's how it can be done:
+When using a query, you execute a query and bind the response to the table widget to display the data.
+You can also watch the video below to see the code in action.

  <VideoEmbed host="youtube" videoId="hqkI0h7DQ-s" title="Using a Query" caption="Using a Query"/>